-The Government of the Republic of Maldives was instrumental in the establishment of Maldives Islamic Bank in partnership with and support of ICD.
-The shareholder's agreement to kickstart the project for the establishment of the first fully-Shariah compliant bank in the Maldives was signed between the government and ICD in October 2009 in Istanbul, Turkey.
-The government's interest in the Bank is represented by the Ministry of Finance.
+The Government of the Republic of Maldives was instrumental in the establishment of Maldives Islamic Bank in conjunction with the Islamic Corporation for the Development of the Private Sector (ICD).
+The agreement for the establishment of the first fully Shari'ah compliant bank in the Maldives was signed during 2009 between the Government of Maldives and ICD.
+The government's interest in the Bank is represented by the Ministry of Finance and holds 28% of the Bank's share capital at the date.
 The government remains a prominent and founding shareholder of the Bank, ensuring the Bank provides a comparative alternative to the public and businesses who wish to avail themselves to banking transactions in compliance with Islamic finance principles.